Backdoor Attacks in Peer-to-Peer Federated Learning: Backdoor Defense

 \subsection{Our Defense}

-We showed in Section~\ref{sec:Clipping_Defense} that gradient clipping defenses are ineffective in the decentralized P2PFL setting.
-In the centralized FL setting, the server does not contribute to the model updates, but in the P2PFL setting each node trains a personalized model by receiving peer updates and a local model using the available local dataset.
+We showed in the previous section that standard gradient clipping (that uses a single norm for all participants) is ineffective as a defense against backdoor attacks in P2PFL settings.
+If the clipping norm for malicious peers is too large, the malicious updates will be aggregated into the local model.
+If the clipping norm for the local model is too small, the model's convergence is significantly impacted.
+Due to these two conflicting requirements of the clipping norm, we propose using two different clipping norm values, one for bounding the neighbor peers' updates and one for the local model.
+We have the flexibility to select a smaller norm for updtaes sent by the neighboring peers and a larger norm for the local model.
+We choose the neighboring norm as 0.1 and the local norm as 1, after experimenting with multiple values. \iffullpaper On the Watts-Strogatz graph, where most of the nodes have more than 10 neighbors, the local model has equal impact to all the combining neighboring models, reducing the contribution of a malicious peer significantly. \fi In Figure~\ref{fig:defense} we study the effectiveness of using two separate clipping norms as a defense strategy against the PageRank-based poisoning attack.
+We observe that after 200 rounds of training, the attack success is 0, while test accuracy reaches 0.96.

-For achieving adversarial robustness, it is natural to limit the contribution of each neighboring peer in the personalized model learned by a node.
-The clipping defense decreases the contribution of each client, but if it is deployed similar to the centralized setting, it creates several issues.
-If the clipping norm is too large for malicious nodes, the defense is not effective.
-If the clipping norm is too small for the local model, the convergence is significantly impacted.
-Due to these two limitations of a single norm value for clipping, we propose using two clipping norm values, one for bounding the neighbor peers' updates and one for the local model.
-We have the flexibility to select a smaller norm for neighbor peers and a larger norm for the local model.
-We choose the neighboring norm as 0.1 and the local norm as 1 by considering that benign nodes typically have norm values of around 0.05 and the local model norm is around 3.5.
-In the Watts Strogatz graph, most of the nodes have more than 10 neighbors.
-By setting the local model norm equal to 1, we will enable the local model to roughly have equal impact to the rest of the network.
-This could be a limiting factor for some hard-to-learn tasks and non-iid data distributions. but we leave studying these problems for future work.
+While these experiments were carried out in IID settings, we also evaluated our defense with non-IID data distributions where the clients receive different numbers of samples per class (with $\alpha=1$).
+These results are represented in Figure~\ref{fig:defense_noniid}.
+As previously noted (Figure~\ref{fig:distrib_acc}), accuracy converges slower in non-IID even without defenses.
+The clipping process imposes an additional slowdown on accuracy convergence.
+However, our defense helps to correctly classify poisoned samples, and thus, significantly reduces the attack success in both IID and non-IID settings.
+Figure~\ref{fig:defense_noniid_attack} shows that within 100 rounds of training, the attack is essentially stifled (success rate of 0).